Can Romania become eastern Europe's new Bordeaux?

 The Tamaioasa grape has ancient Greek origins and has been cultivated in Romania for more than two thousand years.

-“Pale straw in color, strong aroma of elderflower, strong flavors of fresh lychee, and with a soft natural sweetness and a long finish,” is how Donnelly described the wine.
+“Pale straw in colour, strong aroma of elderflower, strong flavours of fresh lychee, and with a soft natural sweetness and a long finish,” is how Donnelly described the wine.

 Price-wise it’s competitive with its established European rivals in the export market and one of the very few sectors of the Romanian economy that is attracting EU development funds.

-A bottle of Budureasca’s finest wine can be bought in EU shops for as little as 6 euros ($7.74).
-Compare that to a Carignan varietal particular to France’s less-lauded Languedoc wine region which costs 7.49 pounds ($12.10) at a British online wine shop or a mid-level Margaux from Bordeaux at 14.99 pounds ($24.21).
+A bottle of Budureasca’s finest wine can be bought in EU shops for as little as 6 euros.
+Compare that to a Carignan varietal particular to France’s less-lauded Languedoc wine region which costs 7.49 pounds at a British online wine shop or a mid-level Margaux from Bordeaux at 14.99 pounds.

 The Budureasca winery, whose name comes from an ancient Dacian archaeological site, exports a meagre five percent of its wine to Canada, Belgium, Sweden and Germany and plans to expand its export base to United States and across northern Europe.